 The West Bank is known as an "Occupied Territory" and various parts of it are controlled and/or administered by Israeli and Palestinian groups.

 Given the level of tension in the area, travelers are often advised not to visit the West Bank with the exception of East Jerusalem, Bethlehem, Jericho, Ramallah and Route Nos.
 1, 90 and 443.

 The cities of Bethlehem, Ramallah and Jericho see large numbers of tourists including on organised tours and there have been no recent reports of any serious incidents involving foreigners.

 It is advised you exercise a high degree of caution in East Jerusalem and on the following routes in the West Bank: Route No. 1 (between Jerusalem and the Jordan valley), Route No. 90 (in the Jordan valley), and Route No. 443 (between Modiin and Jerusalem).

-The security situation in Nablus has improved significantly in the past two years and it is now easier to visit - but tourists are still relatively rare and it is advisable to visit the area with someone who knows the city.
+The security situation in Nablus has improved and it is now easier to visit, but tourists are still relatively rare and it is advisable to visit the area with someone who knows the city.